The unexamined life is not worth living. – Socrates

 So, why did I choose to reflect on this quote by Socrates for the beginning of my blog?
-My key motivation for this initiative is to examine life and consider its possibilities.
-I see a need for a thought process and reflection.
+My key motivation for this initiative is to take a closer look at life and its possibilities.
+I am not planning to write a textbook or make a flowchart to build my philosophy, but I will take the time to get to know myself a little better.
+I see a personal need for reflection.
 The unexamined life may not be entirely “not worth living” but it can be a messy accumulation of arbitrary choices and occurrences that sum up to a lifestyle that we never wanted.

-Coming soon: more from my full collection of Quotes for inspiration.
+Check out the full collection of Quotes for more inspiration.